-12 Steps to set up supervision Comments Who ?
+12 Steps to set up supervision Comments Who Who?
 1 Who will be the supervisor?
 Specialist, peer, clinician with mhGAP-IG experience.
 2 Who will be the supervisees?
 Aim for a small group (three to eight), consider availability and location.
 Wha t?
 3. What model of supervision will you use?
 Apprenticeship/on-site/case conference/peer.
 Whe n?
 4. When will your supervision occur?
 Consider whether it is during or after work hours.
 5. What is the date of your first supervision session?
 6. How long will your supervision sessions last?
 One to three hours is an average.
 7. How frequent will your supervision session last?
 At least once a month is recommended, starting within four weeks of training completion.
 Whe re?
 8. Where will your supervision occur?
 Will it rotate or be in the same place?
 Will it be face-to-face or remote?
 How ?
 9. At or before your first session, decide on how the group will function: Determine an agenda.
 Determine which forms you will use, and when.
 Determine who will "lead" the group to stay on agenda, and whether this person will stay the same or rotate (this is normally supervisor except in peer supervision).
 Determine who will keep records and be the primary contact person.
-10. At or before your first session, decide on the "ground rules". • What is everyone's responsibility in regard to attendance and participation? • Should everyone prepare a case for every session, or will it rotate? • How will feedback and discussion occur in a constructive and respectful manner?
+10. At or before your first session, decide on the "ground rules".
+What is everyone's responsibility in regard to attendance and participation?
+Should everyone prepare a case for every session, or will it rotate?
+How will feedback and discussion occur in a constructive and respectful manner?
 11. Consider what supervision methods and skills you will use (see Table 3).
 Generally, start with direct observation, indirect observation or case discussion.
 This is likely to prompt other interventions, such as encouragement, guidance, problem-solving, reinforcement, reflection etc. Plan for other interventions such as formulating, rehearsal of skills and specific skills training.
 12. How will you evaluate supervision and know that it is working?
 Look for opportunities to bring in an outside expert to evaluate.
 Discuss progress and what is working and not working at least six-monthly as a group.
 Other methods of evaluation or documentation may be required by your local area.

 Difficult case report

 Facility: Supervisee name:

 Date: Supervisor name:

 Case details

 History

 Current situation/problem

 Your assessment and management plan (consider psychosoc cial and pharmacological interventions)

 Points you want to discuss

 Suggestions from supervisor or peers (consider psychosocial and pharmacological interventions)

+Suggestions non supervisor of peers (consider psychosocial and pharmacological interventions)

 Next steps

 Personal reflection

 Facility: Supervisee name:

 Date: Supervisor name:

-Please complete the following every three to six ment os than discuss with supervisor

-Please complete the following every three to six month Personal strengths is, then discuss with supervisor
+Please complete the following every three to six mont hs, then discuss with supervisor

-reisonal suenguis

-Areas for dayalanment
+Personal strengths

 Areas for development

 Administrative or other challenges

-Administrative of other chanenges

 Future plans (to be filled in with supervisor)

-atana piana (ta sa misa m man sapar nasa)

 Supervision report and feedback

 Facility: Supervisee name:

 D-4 C

 Date: Supervisor name:

 Clinical feedback

-Strengths (e.g. attitude, knowledge, communication, assessm nent interventions referrals follow-un)
+Strengths (e.g. attitude, knowledge, communication, assessm ant interventions referrals follow.up)

-Strengths (e.g. attitude, knowledge, communication, assessin ient, interventions, referrals, follow up)
+Strengths (e.g. attitude, knowledge, communication, assessin ient, interventions, referrais, ionow-up)

+America for incompany

 Areas for improvement

-Acas for improvement

 Administrative/programmatic feedback

 Strengths (e.g. processes, supplies, staffing)

-2

 Areas for improvement